 Figure 3.
-Illustration of predicted whole-organism maximum consumption rate (green), metabolic rate (purple) and the difference between them (orange) for two body sizes (top=1000g, bottom=5g) (A-B) (see ´Materials and Methods´), and the distribution of optimum growth temperatures (C), i.e., the temperature at the peak of the net gain curve.
+Illustration of predicted whole-organism maximum consumption rate (green), metabolic rate (orange) and the difference between them (purple) for two body sizes (left=5g, center=1000g) (A-B) (see ´Materials and Methods´), and the distribution of optimum growth temperatures (C), i.e., the temperature at the peak of the net gain curve.
 Each line (1000 in total) is a draw from the posterior distribution of the respective mass-scaling exponent.
-The thick solid lines correspond to the median estimate from the main sampling (as reported in the ´Results´).
+The thick solid lines correspond to the median estimate (as reported in the ´Results´).